 What if I've failed already in this?

-We can even separate ourselves from our sin when we fail just like Paul demonstrated in Romans 7.
-'Now then it is no more I that do it, but sin that dwelleth in me.'
-So when we agree with the sinful nature of the enemy's kingdom and give place to it in our hearts, it can act out through us.
+We can also separate ourselves from our sin when we fail just like Paul demonstrated in Romans 7: 'Now then it is no more I that do it, but sin that dwelleth in me.'
+When we agree with the sinful nature of the enemy's kingdom and give place to it in our hearts, it can act out through us.
 The sin is not us, it is not who we were created to be, it is not God's image in mankind which we were created in, it's a member of the enemy's kingdom.

 Because it is not us anyway!

 Because of the gift of the blood of Christ, our sin is washed away and He removes it so far from us it is as if it never happened.
 We are clean in His eyes, no more guilt, and no more shame.
 We are once again free to be who we were created to be.
 God's image in mankind.

 11 For as the heaven is high above the earth, [so] great is his mercy toward them that fear him.
 12 As far as the east is from the west, [so] far hath he removed our transgressions from us.
 Psalm 103:11-12 KJV

 There is so much more to this teaching of separation from sin and understanding and recognizing the source of our thoughts and actions.
 You can find the complete teaching on Separation in our resource center: Separation – By Dr. Henry W. Wright